 CME Group offers three types of membership that can be bought, sold, or leased:

 Clearing members are carefully selected companies that stand behind all trades made through CME Group exchanges.
 These companies are highly capitalized and closely monitored by CME Group.

-Clearing members assume full financial and performance responsibility for all transactions executed through them and cleared by CME Clearing whether it is for the account of a customer, member, or their own account.
+Clearing members assume full financial and performance responsibility for transactions executed through them and cleared by CME clearing.

-These memberships allow individuals to receive reduced rates and lower fees on certain products.
-Individuals can apply and hold memberships at one or more of the four exchanges run by CME Group depending on the products they intend to trade.
+This type of membership is for individuals to receive reduced rates and lower fees on certain products.
+They can apply and hold an individual memberships at one or more of the four CME Group exchanges.

 Traders can obtain details about the prices for membership on the CME Group website.

 What Fees Do CME Group Charge?